keplervital/a0kzg/README.md

 // Create a trustd setup that allows maximum 4 points (degree+1) let kzg = Kzg::trusted_setup(5);

-// define the set of points (the "population"), and create a polinomial
+// define the set of points (the "population"), and create a polynomial
-// for them, as well its polinomial commitment, see the polinomial commitment
+// for them, as well its polynomial commitment, see the polynomial commitment
-// like the "hash" of the polinomial let set = vec![
+// like the "hash" of the polynomial let set = vec![
   (Scalar::from(1), Scalar::from(2)),
   (Scalar::from(2), Scalar::from(3)),